 However, by fusing big data, IoT, and AI, recent advances in technology have started to transform sectors and the amount of value that all these connections can offer consumers.

 This transformation is accelerated by 5G since AI processing is easily supported by the 5G network design.
 The future of artificial intelligence will shift as a result of the 5G network architecture.

 While AI will enable computers and systems to operate at levels of intelligence comparable to humans, 5G will improve the speed and integration of other technologies.
 In essence, 5G accelerates cloud services while AI processes and learns from the same data more quickly.

 How Machine Learning is Impacting 5G Wireless Technology

 What is Machine Learning?

-Machine learning (ML) is a branch of artificial intelligence that, instead of utilising explicit instructions, builds algorithms and statistical models to carry out specified tasks.
+Machine learning (ML) is a branch of artificial intelligence that, instead of utilizing explicit instructions, builds algorithms and statistical models to carry out specified tasks.

 Without being particularly coded for that goal, ML algorithms create mathematical models from training data, which are samples of data.
 When compared to the fragile and manually constructed systems of today, learned signal processing algorithms can enable the next generation of wireless systems with notable power consumption reductions and gains in density, throughput, and accuracy.